From our private database of 35,400+ case briefs...

 Facts

-The Solid Waste Agency of Northern Cook County (SWANCC) (plaintiff), a consortium of 23 suburban Chicago cities and municipalities, purchased a 553-acre parcel of property (the site) for the purposes of developing a fill disposal site for baled nonhazardous solid waste.
-The site, formerly a sand and gravel mining pit, contained permanent and seasonal ponds of varying sizes.
-SWANCC contacted the U.S. Army Corps of Engineers (Corps) (defendant) to determine whether a fill permit was required under § 404(a) of the Clean Water Act (CWA).
-Initially, the Corps determined that it lacked jurisdiction to issue a permit because the ponds were not “navigable waters” as defined in the CWA.
-However, after learning that the site contained several species of migratory birds, the Corps reconsidered their position and asserted jurisdiction under § 404(a) which extended to waters used as a habitat for migratory birds that cross state lines, known as the Migratory Bird Rule.
-The Corps refused to issue a permit to SWANCC.
-SWANCC filed suit in federal court under the Administrative Procedure Act challenging the Corps’ assertion of jurisdiction over the site and the merits of the permit denial.
-The district court granted summary judgment in favor of the Corps.
-SWANCC appealed.
+The Solid Waste Agency of Northern Cook County (SWANCC) (plaintiff), a group of cities and municipalities, purchased a former mining pit (the site) to develop a solid-waste-disposal site.
+The site contained permanent and seasonal ponds of varying sizes.
+SWANCC began obtaining permits, including contacting the United States Army Corps of Engineers (corps) (defendant), a federal administrative agency, to determine whether a federal permit was required under § 404(a) of the Clean Water Act (CWA).
+Initially, the corps determined that the CWA did not apply to the site because the ponds were not navigable waters as defined in the CWA.
+However, after learning that the site contained several species of migratory birds, the corps applied its migratory-bird rule to assert jurisdiction under the CWA.
+The migratory-bird rule was an administrative rule developed by the corps that extended the CWA’s reach to waters used as habitat by migratory birds, even isolated, intrastate waters.
+The corps rejected SWANCC’s permit request.
+SWANCC sued in federal court, arguing that the CWA did not apply to the isolated, non-navigable waters in its fill site.
+The district court granted judgment to the corps.
 The court of appeals affirmed.
-The U.S. Supreme Court granted certiorari to review.
+The United States Supreme Court granted certiorari.

 Rule of Law